kutaslab/fitgrid-dev/joss/paper.md

-Interpreting recordings of brain responses and drawing inferences from patterns of systematic variation is based on statistical comparison and evaulation of candidate models.
+Interpreting recordings of brain responses and drawing inferences from patterns of systematic variation is based on statistical comparison and evaluation of candidate models.
 Whereas fitting a regression model is straightforward on current scientific computing platforms, informative modeling, by contrast, is a laborious process that iterates cycles of data quality control, fitting, data diagnosis, model evaluation,